 5. Use An Amplifier

 Amplifiers boost the signal strength of an audio device, making the sound louder in the process.
-If you’re looking for a quick and easy way to make your headphones louder, then an amplifier is the way to go.
+If you’re looking for a quick and easy way to make your headphones louder, an amplifier is the way to go.

 This solution is ideal for those who want to avoid fiddling around with settings or installing any new software.